mini-rose/mocha/doc/types.rst

 - ``f32`` ±3.40282347 x 10^38 and a precision of around 7 decimal digits.
 - ``f64`` ±1.7976931348623157 x 10^308 and a precision of around 15 decimal digits.

-Note: unsigned versions of i8-i128 are called i<n>

 String
 ------